clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		EOF

 #.
-Start the VNC socket script and also set it to start automatically on boot.
+Start the VNC socket script and set it to start automatically on boot.

 	.. code-block:: console